-A student must be six years of age before the end of February 28, 2017 and not older than 19 on September 1st, 2016 to be registered for the 2016/17 school year.
+A student must be six years of age or older before the end of February 28, 2018 and younger than 20 years of age as of September 1st, 2017 to be registered for the 2017/18 school year.

 Is there a deadline to register?

 Students must be registered on or before September 30th.
-St. Paul’s Academy may close registration in teacher-paced, self-paced courses by the end of August but is able to accommodate high school registrations throughout the year in certain circumstances.
+St. Paul’s Academy may close registration Learn@HOME or Online courses by the end of August but is able to accommodate high school registrations throughout the year in certain circumstances.

 Is there a Kindergarten Program?

 No, The Centre for Learning@HOME offers Reading Readiness@HOME.
 Children must be 5 years old before December, 31 2017 to participate.
 Call for details.

 When do The CFL@HOME courses start for the 2017-18 school year?

 Classes begin officially on Tuesday September 7, 2017.